 Instead, try these approaches.

 Consider attending an online school.
 Being on a physical campus is not for everyone.
 Many students find the constant allure of partying distracting and sometimes even destructive.
 Exploring opportunities to take classes online can allow you the flexibility to have internships and part-time employment.
 Those experiences are incredibly valuable after graduation.
 Plus, going to school online is significantly less expensive than attending a traditional college, so student loans are likely to be less burdensome as well.
-Use this tool to easily search through online education opportunities:

 Build relationships with your professors.
 Stay after class to ask questions.
 Participate in class.
 Hit office hours.
 Attend on-campus events, like lectures, that professors might attend.
 Ask them for more general advice, like what they did as a student to put themselves in a good position.
 Later, don’t be afraid to ask for employment help and reference letters.

 Get a job that relates to your major in some way.
 The best way to start with this is to do the above – start talking to your professors.
 Ask them for suggestions for employment that will match your major and help you learn some basic skills.
 Work study jobs are often perfect for this.
 Yes, you’ll often find yourself doing repetitive tasks that are boring, but if you keep in mind that mastering these skills will not only impress your boss but give you a great springboard for later on in life and earn you some money and create some very impressive resume fodder and stories to tell during interviews, it’s a lot easier to focus.

 Use electives to build transferable skills.
 When you have slots for classes that you’re unsure how to fill, look for courses that help you build transferable skills – the things you will be able to use at any job.
 Public speaking.
 Leadership.
 Technical writing.
 Time management.
 Communication.
 Information management.
 Basic IT skills.
 Take these classes and focus on the skills you’ll build.